-All our employees working in high-risk activities will attend the mandatory training in manual handling.
-This training will be delivered by the Health and Safety team.
+All our colleagues working in high-risk activities will attend the mandatory training in manual handling.
+This training will be delivered by the Health and Safety Team.

-All new employees will receive information on manual handling at induction.
+All new colleagues will receive information on manual handling at induction.

-Refer to Manual Handling Operations Policy.
+Refer to Manual Handling Policy.